Convex integrals of molecules in Lipschitz-free spaces: Convex integrals and functionals induced by measures

 Measures on $M$ inducing elements of $\lipfree{M}$ are not necessarily Radon.
-For instance, positive functionals in $\lipfree{M}$ are always induced by a positive measure on $M$, however the measure could be $\sigma$-finite but not finite \cite[Corollary 5.8]{AP_measures}.
+For instance, positive functionals in $\lipfree{M}$ are always induced by a positive measure on $M$ \cite[Corollary 5.8]{AP_measures}, however the measure could be $\sigma$-finite but not finite \cite[Remark 5.5]{AP_measures}.
 As a close relative, we may consider \emph{majorisable} functionals in $\lipfree{M}$, i.e. those that can be written as the difference between two positive functionals.
 These are essentially the ``measure-induced elements'' of $\lipfree{M}$, except that they may be induced by the difference of two $\sigma$-finite positive measures, which is not formally a measure \cite[Theorem 5.9]{AP_measures}.

-We can extend Theorem \ref{th:major_radon_wt} to show that, in fact, such measure-induced functionals are precisely those convex integrals of molecules satisfying condition \eqref{eq:marginals_finite_first_moment}, and hence the additional condition \eqref{eq:weighted finite} distinguishes Radon measures among them.
+Majorisable functionals turn out to be convex integrals of molecules as well.
+In Theorem \ref{th:majorizable_convex_integrals} we will extend (or rather apply) Theorem \ref{th:major_radon_wt} to provide a more general sufficient condition for an element of $\lipfree{M}$ to be a convex integral of molecules, and we will also identify majorisable functionals with those convex integrals of molecules that satisfy condition \eqref{eq:marginals_finite_first_moment}.
+Hence, \cite[Remark 5.5]{AP_measures} shows that there exist convex integrals of molecules that admit representations from $\opr{\wt{M}}$ satisfying condition \eqref{eq:marginals_finite_first_moment} but not \eqref{eq:weighted finite}, and the latter distinguishes Radon measures in the class of majorisable functionals.

+First, to make this more general sufficient condition clear, let us define certain weighting operators on Lipschitz spaces.
+Given $n\in\NN$, denote and define the function $\Pi_n\in\Lip_0(M)$ supported in $A_n$ by